agiliopadua/md/README.md

 ## Working environment and codes

-The case studies below make use of Python libraries and simulation codes installed in the machines of the CBP.
+The case studies below make use of Python libraries and simulation codes installed in the machines of the Centre Blaise Pascal, CBP.

 ### Python environment